Access your Pro+ Content below.

 Read this E-Zine to learn what options there are for companies having a unified architecture for their wireless networks, and what the advantages are.
-Access >>>

-As iPhone OS Wi-Fi clients proliferate in the enterprise, IT must troubleshoot iPhone Wi-Fi connection problems and a host of other iPad WLAN problems.
-Here's how to solve basic iPad and iPhone Wi-Fi connection problems.
+As iPhone and iPad Wi-Fi clients proliferate in the enterprise, IT must troubleshoot Wi-Fi connection problems.
+Here's how to solve basic iPhone and iPad connection problems.

 Wireless LAN integration means upgrading wired networks with new equipment and traffic prioritization to avoid bottlenecks between the networks and provide QoS for wireless multimedia applications, including WLAN voice and video.